LA-Labs/DeepLook/README.md

 ### Face Identification

 Face identification requires to apply face verification several times.
-Lookit offers an out-of-the-box find function to handle this action for you.
+DeepLook offers an out-of-the-box find function to handle this action for you.
 We start with fatching user photos using ```AssetFetchingOptions```.
 ```swift
 // source image must contian at least one face.